 The Commissioner is competent to resolve disputes between insurers and assureds.
 In practice, it will refrain from assuming this role in fact-laden cases.
 Its decision may be appealed to the district court.

 Writing insurance requires a licence.
-Foreign insurance companies cannot write insurance business in Israel, but Israeli citizens may buy insurance abroad.
+Foreign insurance companies cannot write insurance business in Israel without an Israeli licence, but Israeli citizens may buy insurance abroad.
 Writing reinsurance business, however, does not require a licence and foreign insurers are therefore free to do so.

 The Commissioner is authorised to license a foreign company if the latter is registered in Israel and subject to regulation in the country of origin.